M-Rodani1/portfolio-website/assets/README.md

-# Assets Folder
+# Assets Directory

-This folder is for storing images, icons, and other media files for the website.
+This directory contains all static assets for the portfolio website.

-## Placeholder Images
+## Images

-The following images are referenced in the HTML but can be added later:

-- `profile.png` - Profile picture (optional, not currently used in the design)
-- `project1.png` - Project screenshot (optional)
+- `favicon.png`, `favicon-16.png`, `favicon-32.png` - Site favicons
-- `project2.png` - Project screenshot (optional)
+- `apple-touch-icon.png` - iOS home screen icon
+- `og-image.png` - Open Graph image for social sharing (1200x630px)
-- `project3.png` - Project screenshot (optional)
+- Project images and screenshots
+- Video files

+## CV File

+**IMPORTANT**: Replace `Mohamed_Rodani_CV.pdf` with your actual CV before deploying.

+The current file is a placeholder that clearly indicates it needs to be replaced.
+To update:

+1. Save your actual CV PDF as `Mohamed_Rodani_CV.pdf`
+2. Place it in this `assets/` directory
+3. The CV links on the website will automatically use the updated file

-## Note
+## Notes

-The current website design doesn't require images to function.
-All images are optional enhancements that can be added later if desired.
+- All images should be optimized for web (consider using WebP format)
+- Keep file sizes reasonable for fast page loads
+- Video files should be in MP4 format (H.264 codec) for maximum compatibility